ateliware/triplex/README.md

 fail in any tenant, the next time you run it will continue from where it stoped.

+If you need more information, check the `Mix.Triplex` documentation, where you can find the list of tasks and their descriptions.

 ### Querying, updating and inserting data inside tenants

 To make queries, updates and inserts inside your tenant is quite easy.